nicholassull/branching-website/README.md

 * _Git_

 ### Description
-_This is a simple webpage that utelized Git branches to finalize which stylesheet was used._
+_This is a simple webpage that utilized Git branches to finalize which stylesheet was used._

 ### Known Bugs
 _No known bugs at this time._